YumiJaleley/Portfolio/content/technical-portfolio/littlefred.md

   - Game Design
   - 3D/2D Art
   - Technical Animation
-  - 3D Artist / Animator generalist
+  - 3D Artist / Animator

 summary: Little Fred is a Blender animation demonstrating a Demo for a silent narrative game, using shape language, colour theory and sound design to present charming character personalities and environments.